SATHISH-SWAMY/AartCabs/README.md

 3. Follow-up tasks with auto-created reminders (e.g. 2 h before pickup: confirm driver; driver late: call).
 4. Call/notes log on each booking, with timeline.
 5. Create a booking on behalf of a customer (phone orders).
+6. **Fleet desk (new):** add a vehicle with its photo, set its base city and service cities, toggle availability, block a car for servicing, and publish it to the customer dashboard (if `publish_vehicle` is granted).
+Staff only see vehicles in their `regions[]`.

 **Partner portal (mobile-first PWA)**
 1. Offers inbox with countdown timer, accept or reject.